vlandham/unix_intro/unix.markdown

 >***Please read the next section VERY carefully.
 Misuse of the rm command can lead to needless death & destruction***

 Potentially, `rm` is a very dangerous command; if you delete something with `rm`, you will not get it back!
-It does not go into the trash or recycle can, it is permanently removed.
+It does **not** go into the trash or recycle can, it is permanently removed.
 It is possible to delete everything in your home directory (all directories and subdirectories) with `rm`, that is why it is such a dangerous command.

 Let me repeat that last part again.
 It is possible to delete EVERY file you have ever created with the `rm` command.
 Are you scared yet?
 You should be.
 Luckily there is a way of making `rm` a little bit safer.
 We can use it with the `-i` command-line option which will ask for confirmation before deleting anything:

 	$ pwd
-	/Volumes/USB/Unix_and_Perl_course/Temp
+	/tmp/Work
 	$ ls
 	Temp2		Temp3		earth.txt	heaven.txt	rags
 	$ rm -i earth.txt